-There have been many, many times in this pregnancy where I have cried about the baby we lost, wondered what life would look like now if things had turned out differently.
-I find myself wondering who our baby would have been, how our family would look now, what this last year would have brought.
-I know that I always will.
+There have been many, many times in this pregnancy where I have cried about the baby we lost and wondered what life would look like now if things had turned out differently.
+I often find myself wondering who our baby would have been, how our family would look now, what this last year would have brought.
+And I know I always will.

 I’m endlessly grateful that our loss is also part of our son’s story.
 He calls our baby in Heaven “angel baby” and brings her up often.
 As hard as it is sometimes, I feel comfort in sharing our baby’s story so that others will know the impact that her short, sweet little life had on our family.